Robert C. Ruiz Papers, PC.2014

 Biographical/Historical note

-Robert Charles Ruiz (b.
-1929) was born in Oteen, Buncombe County to Cipriano Nilo and Elsie M. (Brown) Ruiz (1893-1984).
+Robert Charles Ruiz (1929-2023) was born in Oteen, Buncombe County to Cipriano Nilo and Elsie M. (Brown) Ruiz (1893-1984).
 Cipriano Ruiz was a native of Cuba, while Elsie was born in Buncombe County to natives of the area, Berkley Cane and Lou Emma Ray Brown.
 The Brown family farmed in a part of the county that is now the Browntown area of Biltmore Forest.
-The Ruiz family lived nearby and included in addition to Robert Charles, sons, William Nilo (ca. 1926-2011), and Berkley Julian (b. ca. 1927).
+The Ruiz family lived nearby and included, in addition to Robert Charles, sons, William Nilo (ca. 1926-2011), and Berkley Julian (1927-2015).

-In November of 1947 Ruiz was certified as a photofluographic trainee and accepted a job at the High Point Health Department.
+In November of 1947, Ruiz was certified as a photofluographic trainee and accepted a job at the High Point Health Department.
 Subsequently, he worked as an x-ray technician with the Tuberculosis Section of the N.C.
 State Board of Health (NCSBH).
-By the late 1940s he was involved in a state-wide survey that utilized mobile tuberculosis x-ray units travelling to all counties within the state.
+By the late 1940s, he was involved in a state-wide survey that utilized mobile tuberculosis x-ray units travelling to all counties within the state.
 This was part of a concerted effort of the NCSBH and county health departments to detect and ultimately eradicate tuberculosis in North Carolina.
-In 1951 Ruiz enlisted for service in U.S. Army Medical Corps.
-From 1951 to 1953 he served in mobile army surgical hospital (MASH) units, from Fort Meade, Md.
-Camp Pickett, Va. to Korea.
+In 1951, Ruiz enlisted for service in the U.S. Army Medical Corps.
+From 1951 to 1953, he served in mobile army surgical hospital (MASH) units, from Fort Meade, Md., Camp Pickett, Va. to Korea.
 Following his honorable discharge, Ruiz returned to North Carolina and worked with the NCSBH in Raleigh.
-In October of 1961 Ruiz resigned his position with NCSBH, Occupational Health, to work with the Veterans Administration Hospital, Oteen, N.C.
-Today Ruiz is retired and lives with his wife, Betty, in Swannanoa, Buncombe County.
+In October of 1961, Ruiz resigned his position with NCSBH, Occupational Health, to work with the Veterans Administration Hospital, Oteen, N.C.

 Contents of the Collection